-Tip-offs to Rip-offs: Don't Fall for Health Fraud Scams
+Tip-Offs to Rip-Offs: Don't Fall for Health Care Product Fraud Scams

-You'll never see these warnings on health products, but that's what you ought to be thinking when you see claims like "miracle cure," "revolutionary scientific breakthrough," or "alternative to drugs or surgery."
+You'll never see scam warnings on health products, but that's what you ought to be thinking when you see claims like "miracle cure," "revolutionary scientific breakthrough," or "alternative to drugs or surgery."
 Why?
 These phrases are often used by scammers trying to prey on people who want easy solutions to difficult health problems.

-According to the U.S. Food and Drug Administration (FDA), a health product is fraudulent if it is deceptively promoted as being effective against a disease or health condition but has not been scientifically proven safe and effective for that purpose.
+The U.S. Food and Drug Administration (FDA) considers a health product to be fraudulent if it is deceptively promoted as being effective against a disease or health condition, but has not been scientifically proven safe and effective for that purpose.
 Some shady products make very suggestive claims that can convince consumers that this is the case, often followed by disclaimers.

+Answer: everywhere.
 Scammers promote their products through newspapers, magazines, TV infomercials and cyberspace.
-You can find health fraud scams in retail stores and on countless websites, in popup ads and spam, and on social media sites like Facebook and Twitter.
+You can even find health fraud scams in retail stores, not just on websites, in pop-up ads and spam, and on social media sites like Facebook and Twitter.

 Not Worth the Risk

-One product does it all.
-Be suspicious of products that claim to cure a wide range of diseases.
+One product does it all: Be suspicious of products that claim to cure a wide range of diseases.
 A New York firm claimed its products marketed as dietary supplements could treat or cure senile dementia, brain atrophy, atherosclerosis, kidney dysfunction, gangrene, depression, osteoarthritis, dysuria, and lung, cervical and prostate cancer.
-In October 2012, at FDA's request, U.S. marshals seized these products.
+In October 2012, U.S. marshals seized these products.

-Personal testimonials.
-Success stories, such as, "It cured my diabetes" or "My tumors are gone," are easy to make up and are not a substitute for scientific evidence.
+Personal testimonials: Success stories, such as, "It cured my diabetes" or "My tumors are gone," are easy to make up and are not a substitute for scientific evidence.
 There's absolutely no way to prove these claims.

-Quick fixes.
-Few diseases or conditions can be treated quickly, even with legitimate products.
+Quick fixes: Very few diseases or conditions can be treated quickly, even with legitimate medical products.
 Beware of language such as, "Lose 30 pounds in 30 days" or "eliminates skin cancer in days."